-The summer school is co-organised by Tampere University, School of Architecture, and Aalto University, Land Use Planning and Urban Studies, together with the city of Hämeenlinna and the International Federation for Housing and Planning (IFHP).
+Tampere University’s School of Architecture and Aalto University’s Spatial Planning and Transportation Engineering Group, in collaboration with the city of Pori (2023) and the International Federation for Housing and Planning (IFHP)

-The course is open to students (bachelors, masters and postgraduates) from all disciplines related to spatial planning as well as to young professionals (urban planners, architects, sociologists, geographers and others dealing with the built environment).
+University students (bachelors, masters and postgraduates) from disciplines related to urban and spatial planning, and young professionals (urban planners, architects, sociologists, geographers and others dealing with the built environment).

-EUR 620: The participation fee is 620 euros.
-All the excursions and travelling costs to and from the case study city Hämeenlinna as well as accommodation during the workshops in the case study city are included in the course fee.
-Note, that the participants are expected to pay for their travel costs to and from Helsinki and cover their additional local travel and living expenses during their stay in Finland.
+EUR 620: The fee includes teaching, the travel cost to the case study city and the accommodation during the workshop period (August 16-26).
+The excursion costs and some social activities are also included in the course fee.
+Participants are expected to find their own accommodations for the first two nights of the summer school in Helsinki (August 14–16) and cover their travel costs to Finland as well as local travel and living expenses during their stay in Finland.

-We are unfortunately not in the position of granting any scholarships or other subsidies.
+We are unfortunately not in the position to grant any scholarships or other subsidies.